mdunham/delete-fb-messages/README.md

 ## Usage Instructions

-The easiest way to use this utility is by putting it as a button in your bookmark bar.
-GitHub doesn't allow javasript links to be on README pages so [Click here](http://matthewdunham.net/del-fb-msgs.html) and follow the simple one step instruction.
+**The easiest way** to use this utility, is by putting it as a button in your bookmark bar.
+GitHub doesn't allow javasript links to be on README pages so **[click here](http://matthewdunham.net/del-fb-msgs.html)** and follow the simple one step instruction.

+---

 #### Alternatively you can create the bookmark manually: